 It just isn’t doable.
 It’s pie-in-the-sky, people.

 Why are there so many HGTV shows about Tiny Houses and Netflix documentaries on simplification and minimalism?

-It’s because overwhelming majority seems to think that cutting stuff out, doing less while being more intentional is the only way the only way to be happier.
+It’s because the overwhelming majority seems to think that cutting stuff out, doing less while being more intentional is the only way to be happier.